fasouto/fasouto.github.com/_posts/2014-02-25-unix-tips-and-tricks.md

 	$ mkdir bar
 	…

-But it's faster to use the -p option of mkdir.
-So instead of this I just need to type:
+It's faster to use the -p option of mkdir.
+You just need to type:

 `$ mkdir -p tmp/foo/bar`